 Reception of a 320 MHz EHT MU PPDU, or transmission of a 320 MHz EHT TB PPDU in 6 GHz band where the assigned RU/MRU is in the primary 160 MHz channel if the non-AP EHT STA is capable of up to 160 MHz channel width and operating with 160 MHz channel width

-Transmission and reception of an EHT MU PPDU with a 2 EHT-LTF and 0.8 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Transmission of an EHT TB PPDU utilizing UL MU-MIMO (TBD) with a 1 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Transmission and reception of an EHT MU PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Transmission of an EHT TB PPDU with a 2 EHT-LTF and 1.6 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Reception of an EHT MU PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).

-Transmission of an EHT TB PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols (TBD).
+Transmission of an EHT TB PPDU with a 4 EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 A non-AP EHT STA may support the following: